 NC State startups have successfully leveraged the Federal SBIR/STTR programs to fund their research commercialization efforts winning 196 SBIR awards and 52 STTR awards totaling $91M in non-dilutive funding to date.
 The biggest driver of this success has been the persistence and determination of the individual researchers and the companies that they create.
 The creation of the SBIR/STTR Spark Plug program is a coordinated and formalized strategy to assist researchers in NC State startup companies help write the SBIR/STTR proposals.

-The Office of Research Commercialization in collaboration with the Kenan Institute for Engineering, Technology & Science at NC State, and First Flight Ventures Lift Off Program have established a formalized support process to enable NC State startups who are seeking to leverage SBIR/STTR funding to maximize their chances of success.
+The Office of Research Commercialization, in collaboration with the Kenan Institute for Engineering, Technology & Science at NC State, has established a formalized support process to enable NC State startups who are seeking to leverage SBIR/STTR funding to maximize their chances of success.

 Here is the SBIR/STTR SparkPlug program strategy: